-A committee is to meet as specified by the Board, subject to any corporate governance policy issued by the Ministry from time to time.
+A Committee is to meet as specified by the Board, subject to any corporate governance policy issued by the Ministry from time to time.

-20. Notice of Meetings and Special Meetings [cl.19]
+20. Notice of meetings and special meetings [cl.19]

-- (1) The chairperson of a committee, or a person authorised by the chairperson to do so, is to give written notice of a meeting to each committee member at least 7 days prior to the meeting. - (2) When the chairperson of a committee considers that a matter is of such urgency that a special meeting of a committee should be held, the chairperson may request the Board Chair to give written approval to the conduct of such a special meeting.
-The written approval of the Board Chair may determine, subject to this clause, the timing, the business and conduct of such a special meeting. - (3) A copy of the Board Chair's approval under 20(2) is to be provided to the Chief Executive. - (4) A special meeting shall be held, if approved, not later than seven days after receipt by the Board Chair of such a request. - (5) The chairperson of a committee is to ensure that at least 24 hours' notice is given of a special meeting to each member and each person invited to attend the meeting. - (6) Notice of a special meeting is to specify the business to be considered at that meeting. - (7) Only business specified in the notice of a special meeting is to be considered at the special meeting. - (8) Each provision of this clause shall be subject to any corporate governance policy issued by the Ministry from time to time.
+- (1) The chairperson of a Committee, or a person authorised by the chairperson to do so, is to give written notice of a meeting to each Committee member at least 7 days prior to the meeting. - (2) When the chairperson of a Committee considers that a matter is of such urgency that a special meeting of a Committee should be held within a period of not less than 48 hours of such a request, the chairperson may request the Board Chair to give written approval to the conduct of such a special meeting.
+The written approval of the Board Chair may determine, subject to this clause, the business and conduct of such a special meeting. - (3) A copy of the Board Chair's approval under 20(2) is to be provided to the Chief Executive. - (4) A special meeting shall be held, if approved, not later than seven days after receipt by the Board Chair of such a request. - (5) The chairperson of a Committee is to ensure that at least 24 hours' notice is given of a special meeting to each member and each person invited to attend the meeting. - (6) Notice of a special meeting is to specify the business to be considered at that meeting. - (7) Only business specified in the notice of a special meeting is to be considered at the special meeting. - (8) Each provision of this clause shall be subject to any corporate governance policy issued by the Ministry from time to time.

-Part 6 - Clinician Consultation and Input into the Organisation [Pt 6]
+Part 6 - Clinician consultation and input into the organisation [new]